simionAndrei/CyberAnomDetect2/README.md

 * `arma_detect_model_residuals.py` - model class and the main for running the ARMA residuals prediction, which presented very weak results
 * `scores.py` - helper functions used to calculate the scores for the models
+* `n_gram_model_combination.py` - Employs the same tactics as `n-gram_model.py` but additionally sorts the most relevant 5 signals from the optimization set and uses it to calculate the final prediction